The School of Operations Research

 particularly photos 4 and 9.)

-she is a pediatrician at
+she is a pediatric endocrinologist at

 teaches mathematics at